Tetramad/Tetramad/README.md

 ### What I do now.
-- 42 cursus in 42 seoul
+- looking for interests.

 ### What I did.
 - Make games in JNU Game Development Club PIMM
 - Major Electronic Engineering
+- 42 cursus in 42 seoul

 ### Multilingual Programmer Or Just Language Lover